 But Crescens couldn't possibly have been convinced to do such a thing.
 He answered, "The body can never do something independently of the soul.
 It is the soul that gives guidance to the body."
 He was martyred for his refusal.

 The Lenten services of the Orthodox Church reflect this direction of the body by the soul.
 As we go through Great Lent we use our bodies to bow before God, making our physical movements consistent with the prayers we offer and the repentance we feel in our souls.
 Crescens' answer to the prefect puts this into words.

 Of course it's possible to offer outward signs of love for God that are not really directed by the soul.
-Some of those who greeted Jesus Christ with shouts of "Hosanna" as He entered Jerusalem, remembered on this Palm Sunday, were ready to demand His crucifixion not much later.
+Some of those who greeted Jesus Christ with shouts of "Hosanna" as He entered Jerusalem, remembered on Palm Sunday, were ready to demand His crucifixion not much later.

-Also on this day we read about the man most notorious for saying with seeming sincerity what he didn't inwardly believe.
+During Holy Week we read about the man most notorious for saying with seeming sincerity what he didn't inwardly believe.
 John 2: 4-6 records Judas' pretended concern for the poor and then bluntly tells us that he didn't care for the poor at all, but was a thief.

-As the Feast of the Resurrection approaches, we can look to the martyr Crescens as an example of how body and soul can work together to glorify God.
+We can look to the martyr Crescens as an example of how body and soul can work together to glorify God.